ExpressionEngine/ExpressionEngine-User-Guide/source/channel/sets.rst

 .. versionadded:: 3.3.0

 Channel Sets are an easy way for you to save the structure of a Channel and import it elsewhere.
-The structure of a channel is made up of its :doc:`/cp/channel/form-settings`, :doc:`/cp/channel/cat/index`, :doc:`/cp/channel/fields/index`, and :doc:`Status Group </cp/channel/status/index>`.
+The structure of a channel is made up of its :doc:`/cp/channel/form-settings`, :doc:`/cp/channel/form-categories`, :doc:`/cp/channel/form-fields`, and :doc:`Statuses </cp/channel/form-statuses>`.
 When you :ref:`export your Channel Set <channel_set_export>`, you're provided with a zip file that contains all of the data needed to recreate that same Channel on any other ExpressionEngine installation by using the :doc:`/cp/channel/import` page.

 When using Relationships, your Channel Set export will export related Channels and continue following the relationships.
 So if you have a Game Channel that has a Relationship field that has the Team Channel selected, the Team Channel will also be exported.
 This continues to the Team Channel as well: if that Channel has a Relationship field that has the Player Channel selected, the Player Channel will be exported.